-- Masks are not required for people in the same household in public, if they are able to social distance 6 feet from others
+- Masks are not required for people in the same household outside in public, if they are able to social distance 6 feet from others

 - Masks are not required for people who are walking outdoors, or otherwise exercising, and maintaining a social distance of 6 feet from others

-Like other NC destinations, we ask visitors to practice safe measures when in public spaces, including the Three Ws: wait six feet apart, wash your hands frequently for 20 seconds (or use hand sanitizer), and wear a cloth face covering.
+Like other NC destinations, we ask visitors to practice safe measures when in public spaces, including the Three Ws: wait six feet apart, wash your hands frequently for 20 seconds (or use hand sanitizer), and wear a face covering.
 Also, refrain from venturing into public places if experiencing a fever or signs of illness.

 The visitor experience may be a bit different from place to place.
 Each winery, attraction and business has implemented protocols to provide a positive guest experience while being mindful of employee safety and overall public health.
 Please be patient.
 These protocols require an extra bit of effort by both employees and guests.

 If you are not yet comfortable returning to travel, feel free to use this website as a guide for planning future trips to Surry County/Yadkin Valley, NC.